catfxngs/HedgeModLinux/README.md

     <img src="https://github.com/thesupersonic16/HedgeModManager/actions/workflows/build.yml/badge.svg">
 </h1>

-The goal of this project is to better support HedgeModManager on Linux, without using Wine.
+The goal of this project is to better support **HedgeModManager** on Linux, *without* using Wine.

-It is currently under active development, and contribution guidelines will be provided at a later date!
+Primary focus is to simplify the process for modding on the **Steam Deck** (steamOS), but can be built for any distribution.

 ### Future Supported Games
 - [Sonic Generations](https://store.steampowered.com/app/71340)